-- Do not put your infant or young child to bed with a bottle of milk, juice, or sugar water.
+- Avoid putting your infant or young child to bed with a bottle of milk, juice, or sugar water.
 Use only water for sleeping bottles.

 - Start using a soft toothbrush instead of a washcloth to brush your baby's teeth as soon as their first teeth appear (usually between 5 and 8 months of age).

-- Ask your child's doctor if your child needs to take fluoride by mouth.
+- Ask your child's doctor if your child needs to take dental fluoride by mouth.

 Clean the child's mouth with a cloth